Utilitarianism doesn’t ask us to be morally perfect. It asks us to face up to our moral limitations and do as much as we humanly can to overcome them.

 In addition, it is often justified for utilitarians to spend money or time to accommodate the expectations and needs of other people.
 If utilitarianism is associated with extreme self-sacrifice, others may not want to join utilitarian causes.
 Likewise, it may sometimes be justified on utilitarian grounds to buy expensive dinners if that allows one to have valuable meetings with non-utilitarians who would not want to self-sacrifice.

 However, even if we accept that spending resources on ourselves can be of great instrumental importance for us to be able to benefit others, most of us must admit that we could be doing more.
 Utilitarianism remains a demanding ethical theory in practice, even when we account for the psychology of ourselves and others.

 A more robust accommodation may be secured by rejecting the ordinary notion of moral “requirement”.
-As explained in an earlier chapter:
+As explained in chapter 2:

 Utilitarians agree that you ideally ought to choose whatever action would best promote overall well-being.
 That’s what you have the most moral reason to do.
 But they do not recommend blaming you every time you fall short of this ideal.
 As a result, many utilitarians consider it misleading to take their claims about what ideally ought to be done as providing an account of moral “rightness” or “obligation” in the ordinary sense.

 According to utilitarianism, whether someone should be blamed for their actions is itself something to be decided by the consequences that blaming them would have.
 Blaming people whenever they fail to do the most good will likely have bad consequences, because it discourages people from even trying.
 Instead, utilitarianism will generally recommend praising people who take steps in the right direction, even if they fall short of the utilitarian ideal.
 This shows how the utilitarian notion of “wrongness” comes apart from the commonsense understanding of “wrongness”, which is much more tied to blameworthiness.